isomerpages/psd-goc/_get-started/What's the difference between the tools?.md

 your loved ones to quickly receive your CPF savings upon your death.
 Without a CPF nomination, it can take up to six months for the Public Trustee’s Office to identify which of your family members are eligible to claim your savings.
-An administrative fee will also be deducted from your savings.</p>
+An administrative fee will also be charged.</p>
 </li>
 </ul>
 <h4>Sudden death and loss of mental capacity can happen to any of us.
 Don't wait till it's too late.
 Plan your legacy today.</h4>